 This is Part 1 of my series of articles on anxiety.

-One of the most common presenting problems that patients come to my office with is anxiety.
+Anxiety is one of the most common presenting problems that patients come to my office with.

 - Some people are anxious in social situations.